amariichi/QuestLinkRGBDEViewer/README.md

 5. Unzip the downloaded application executable (from the link above) into any folder of your choice.
 6. Connect your headset (such as Meta Quest 2) to your PC via Meta Quest Link [[URL](https://www.meta.com/ja-jp/help/quest/pcvr/)].
 7. When you run the application, a file browser[^4] will appear.
 Select the PNG file you created in step 4 to view the image in 3D.
 In addition, if a filename ends with `.360.png`, it will be treated as a full-sphere image.
 Several sample images are included in the `Sample_Images` folder.
 If the file browser window appears in an odd position, press the logo-mark button on the right controller to reset the forward-facing direction.
 8. The operation instructions are shown at the bottom-left of the screen.
-Press the left controllerÅfs Start button to open the file browser.
+Press the left controller‚Äôs Start button to open the file browser.
 This also resets the position of the currently displayed image.

 [^3]: The maximum depth value estimated by Depth Pro is 10,000m.
 We multiply the original estimated depth value by 10,000, store it as a uint32, and then split it into 8-bit segments in little-endian order to save it as RGBA.
 As a result, alpha channel values are limited to 5 or below, making the right half of the image nearly transparent.